5 August 2004

 SEARCHPATH

-The optional SEARCHPATH is a sequence of positive numbers not longer
+The optional SEARCHPATH is a sequence of positive numbers not longer than

 grid x grid in length, and thier numerical values in the range of 0 to